-Wild objects like the above are not of interest here (although, amusingly, \(\cP\) above \emph{is} \(L\)-sub for any \(L(x) = qx\) with non-zero \(q \in \Q\)).
-We first introduce a strong notion of separation that will force the hull to be Hausdorff, and groups of periods of patterns of the hull all being discrete.
+In the following definition we introduce a strong notion of separation that will force the Hausdorff property, and groups of periods of patterns all being discrete.
 Then we give a weaker notion, which is equivalent to the hull being Hausdorff in the FLC case.
 Both notions are also extended to general pattern spaces.

 \begin{definition} A pattern \(\cP\) is \textbf{return discrete} if there exists \(B \nhd E\) and \(V \cpt E\) for which, for all \(x \in E\), if \(\cP[x,V] = \cP[x+b,V]\) for \(b \in B\) then \(b = \mathbf{0}\).